Customizing Vim

 • you can use :colorscheme followed by a space and then press Tab or Ctrl+d to get a list of the available color schemes

-• set showcmd show partial Normal mode command on Command-line and character/line/block-selection for Visual mode
+• set showcmd Command-line area will show partial Normal mode commands and character/line/block-selection for Visual mode

 • first tab will complete as much as possible